google/prediction_framework/README.md

     customer is up to the instantiation of the framework for the specific use case.
 Will be covered later).
-*   **Predict**: once the new customers are stored, this step will read them from BigQuery and call the prediction using the AutoML API.
+*   **Predict**: once the new customers are stored, this step will read them from BigQuery and call the prediction using Vertex API.
 A formula based on the result of the prediction could be applied to tune the value or to apply thresholds.
 Once the data is ready, it will be stored into the BigQuery within the target project.
-*   **Post\_process (only for AutoML Batch mode)**: A formula could be applied to the AutoML batch results to tune the value or to apply thresholds.
+*   **Post\_process**: A formula could be applied to the AutoML batch results to tune the value or to apply thresholds.
 Once the data is ready, it will be stored into the BigQuery within the target project.
-*   **Stop model (only for AutoML Live mode)**: AutoML models need to be deployed to make predictions and every running minute has a cost associated.
-    Limiting that cost is the purpose of this step, which will query periodically if the model is deployed and no predictions on the fly, so the model could be stopped.

 ### Understanding the BQ tables